framecreative/ninja-touch-demo/README.md

 ```

 The dev server runs on `http://localhost:5173`.
 The PHP app will read the value of `ENVIRONMENT` in the `.env` file, to serve assets either via the `dist/` directory, or the Vite dev server.

 When we run a build, the assets in `src/assets` are copied over to `dist/assets` for quick testing of the final compiled package, but these are not committed to version control, as we instead pull these assets remotely via a bash script when the touchscreens boot up (see 'Touchscreen Builds' below)

+## Staging

+Any commits made to the `staging` branch will automatically get pushed to the [Staging environment on Frame's Laravel Forge account](https://forge.laravel.com/frame-creative/frame-staging/2898440).

+Upon deployment, the staging server automatically syncs the image/video assets into the staging app, from the luxe-cafe production Dropbox app (again, see 'Touchscreen Builds' below).

 ## Production Build